shlima/health_bit/README.md

 Sometimes you have to add several health check endpoints.
 Let's say you have to check the docker container health and the health of your application as a whole.
-Below is an example for rails.
+Below is an example for the Rails.

 ```ruby
 # config/initializers/health_bit.rb